Kathleen Vaughan SSHRC Research-Creation Portfolio

 Relationship to proposed project: A foundation for the proposed Learning With the St. Lawrence, Walk in the Water is my first research-creation project to raise awareness of complex River issues and histories, of some of the many ways that people can and do connect with its waters and creatures, and to encourage affection and advocacy for this remarkable feature of central/eastern Canada.

-Audio component 2: Comment by Philippe Gachon, Professor of Climatology at the Université du Québec à Montréal and holder of a strategic research chair in Hydrometeorological Risks Under Climate Change.
+(Above) Audio component 2: Comment by Philippe Gachon, Professor of Hydroclimatology at the Université du Québec à Montréal and holder of a strategic research chair in Hydrometeorological Risks Under Climate Change, and co-applicant of Learning With the Saint Lawrence (2025-28).

 4 images.